talshechter/ShadowPix/README.md

 - In order to view the results, render the mesh and light it from different directions.
 (For example, using blender.)

 ### Example
-- Input images and below the output images (The generated images from the mesh we computed, by lighting it from different angles)
+- Input images and below the output imagesץ
+    - (The generated images from the mesh we computed, by rendering the mesh in blender and lighting it from different angles)
 ![Global method - results](./attachments/global_method_result.jpg)

 ### Run The Method
 - Perform the following commands
-- The output images will be saved in the "outputs" directory
 ```
 cd global_method
 python global_method_optimized.py
 ```
+- The output mesh will be saved in the "outputs" directory as obj file
 - In order to run over your images: Add your images to "global_images" directory, and change the name of the images in the file "global_method_optimized.py".

 ## Global Method